 score of 168.
 (160 and above eligible for pathway program)

 - Completion of the equivalent of CSUSM's A2 Written Communication as noted in our catalog

 - Attended an approved institution where English was the principal language of instruction

 for 3 years (confirm with International Admission Office to see if your school is

-- Conditional admission is available through our language program if you do not have a passing IELTS or TOEFL score.
+- Conditional admission is available through our language program if you do not have a passing IELTS, TOEFL or Cambridge English test score.